 Upgrading Oracle Application Express creates new database objects in a new schema and migrates the application metadata to the new release.

-Common upgrade scenarios include upgrading from prior release, upgrading from a point release, and installing an Oracle Database release which include Oracle Application Express.
+Common upgrade scenarios include upgrading from prior release and installing an Oracle Database release which include Oracle Application Express.

 Table 1-2 Sample Upgrade Scenarios